apache/amoro/docs/admin-guides/managing-optimizers.md

 on yarn clusters or kubernetes clusters to support large-scale data scenarios.
 To use spark container, you need to add a new container configuration. with container-impl as `org.apache.amoro.server.manager.SparkOptimizerContainer`

-SparkOptimizerContainer support the following properties:
+Spark container support the following properties:

 | Property Name           | Required | Default Value | Description                                                                                                                                                                                                                                                                          |
 |-------------------------|----------|---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|